Is the Go All California Pass worth it? Go All California Pass review 2019

 - You first choose your two or more attractions.

-- Then you'll select the number of people you'll be traveling with (what this refers to is the number of people who will be sharing the card with you and visiting the same attractions at the same time)
+- Then you'll select the number of people you'll be traveling with (what this refers to is the number of people who will be sharing the pass with you and visiting the same attractions at the same time)

 - Next step is to pay for your pass and then you'll be able to either print it out or use it straight from your smartphone.